-The Respondent did show by a preponderance of the credible evidence that it had just cause to suspend the Appellant for three (3) days without pay for insubordination.
-This is a Section II Offense under the DPW General Safety and Conduct Rules and regulations which authorizes suspensions up to five (5) days or discharge depending on the circumstances.
-For this infraction, the Appellant was suspended for three (3) days, for which there exists just cause given the facts as found.
-In this situation, the Appellant failed to comply with a reasonable directive from his supervisor, Mr. Price.
+The Respondent showed by a preponderance of the credible evidence that it had just cause to suspend the Appellant for three (3) days without pay for insubordination.
+This is a Section II Offense under the DPW General Safety and Conduct Rules and Regulations which authorizes discipline of suspensions up to five (5) days or discharge depending on the circumstances.
+For this infraction, the Appellant was suspended for three (3) days for failing to comply with a reasonable directive from his supervisor, Mr. Price.

 The Appellant has a lengthy history of discipline, including a May 2002 suspension for the same charge of insubordination.
 The Appellant was specifically directed by Mr. Price to complete the yard waste assignment.
-The Appellant was not singled out for this task.
-It was part of his responsibilities.
-All yard waste area attendants were responsible for the very same duty.
-Mr. Price observed the excess waste along the roadway for 40 - 45 minutes.
-In that time, the Appellant made no attempt to comply with Mr. Price's directive to attend to the waste.
-He was not expected to sprint the 200 feet to where the excess waste was and hurriedly dispose of it while cars were actively accessing the yard.
-Mr. Price credibly testified that the Appellant had ample time, however, to close the gate, go to the roadway area, pick up the bags of waste and go through them.
+He was not singled out for this task, it was part of the duty for all yard waste area attendants.
+During the time of Mr. Price 40 - 45 minute observation, the Appellant made no attempt to attend to the waste.
+Mr. Price credibly testified that the Appellant had ample time to close the gate, go to the roadway area, pick up the bags of waste and go through them.